Topless female protester runs at Trump's motorcade in Paris

-PARIS (Reuters) - A topless female protester ran towards the motorcade carrying U.S. President Donald Trump along the Champs Elysees in Paris ahead of a ceremony on Sunday to mark the Armistice that ended World War One, before she was apprehended by French police.
+PARIS (Reuters) - A topless female protester with “Fake Peacemaker” scrawled across her chest ran at the motorcade carrying U.S. President Donald Trump along the Champs Elysees in Paris ahead of a ceremony on Sunday to mark the end of World War One.

-The woman appeared to be a member of Femen, a radical feminist activist group that is based in Paris and frequently carries out shock protests against sexism, racism, homophobia and other social and political issues.
+She came within a few meters of Trump’s motorcade before she was apprehended by police, in an incident that is likely to raise questions about security at the event attended by some 70 world leaders.

-She came within a few metres of the motorcade, in an incident that is likely to raise questions about security at the event attended by some 70 world leaders.
+The radical feminist activist group Femen, based in Paris, said it was behind the stunt.
+Femen frequently carries out shock protests against sexism, racism, homophobia and other social and political issues.

 Reporting by Richard Lough and Steve Holland; editing by Luke Baker and Laurence Frost